wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 **Q:**&ensp;And I shall come to it through mere attention?

 **M:**&ensp;Do not undervalue attention: It means interest and also love.
-To know, to do, to discover or to creäte, you must give your heart to it — which means attention.
+To know, to do, to discover or to create, you must give your heart to it — which means attention.
 All the blessings flow from it.

 **Q:**&ensp;You advise us to concentrate on ‘I am’.
 Is this too a form of